After an Implant Placement

 Some bleeding or redness in the saliva is normal for 24 hours following the surgery.
 Excessive bleeding where your mouth fills up rapidly with blood can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
 If the bleeding continues and is not able to be controlled after doing this, please call our office for further instructions.

 It is normal to experience swelling after surgery.
-To minimize the swelling, apply an ice bag, or a plastic bag or towel filled with ice on the cheek in the area of surgery.
-Apply the ice continuously, or as often as possible, for the first 36 hours to help control the swelling.
+To minimize the swelling, apply an ice pack on the cheek in the area of surgery.
+Apply the ice for 15 minutes on and 15 minutes off increments for 48 hours.